katsuya-horiuchi/multiword_tokenization/README.md

 # Multi-word Tokenization

 ## NOTE
-* THE MODULE IS IN ALPHA VERSION.
+* THE MODULE IS IN ALPHA VERSION, SOME FUNCTIONS AREN'T BACKWORD COMPATIBLE.

 ## Background
 One of the things NLP suffers from, at least in English, is that tokenizing function has a hard time extracting multi-words, such as "New York", from input text.<br>